-Microsoft released the PowerShell Script Browser a few months back.
-Currently in v1.0, this free tool will make it easier for users to find and use script samples, when writing scripts to automate Microsoft products like Windows 8, Office, etc.
+Microsoft has released the PowerShell Script Browser.
+This free tool will make it easier for users to find and use script samples, when writing scripts to automate Microsoft products like Windows, Office, etc.

 Microsoft PowerShell Script Browser

-Some of you may remember that, Microsoft had earlier released Script Explorer for Windows PowerShell RC in 2012, to help scripters find Windows PowerShell scripts, snippets, modules, and how-to guidance in online repositories such as the PoshCode, local or network file systems, TechNet Script Center Repository, and Bing Search Repository, but due to lack of adoption, it wasn’t developed further and subsequently discontinued.
+Some of you may remember that Microsoft had released Script Explorer for Windows PowerShell, to help scripters find Windows PowerShell scripts, snippets, modules, and how-to guidance in online repositories such as the PoshCode, local or network file systems, TechNet Script Center Repository, and Bing Search Repository, but due to lack of adoption, it wasn’t developed further and subsequently discontinued.